CaffeineMC/sodium-fabric/README.md

 [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/sodium).
 Unless you are using the CurseForge client, you should prefer the downloads linked on our Modrinth or GitHub release pages above.

-The CurseForge client does not natively support Fabric modding, so you will need to install [Jumploader](https://www.curseforge.com/minecraft/mc-mods/jumploader) in order to set up your Fabric environment.
-Due to the extra complexity and startup overhead this workaround adds, we generally do not recommend using this method unless you have an existing setup with it.

 ---

 ### Reporting Issues